-The authors in \cite{YatesKaul-2016arxiv} studied the average age when considering multiple sources sending update through one queue.
+Yates et al., in \cite{YatesKaul-2016arxiv}, studied the average age when considering multiple sources sending update through one queue.
 They computed the average age for three scenarios: all sources transmit according to an M/M/1 FCFS policy, all sources transmit according to an M/M/1/1 with preemption policy and all sources transmit according to an M/M/1/1 with preemption in waiting policy.
 In the M/M/1/1 with preemption policy, if a newly generated update finds the system busy, the transmitter preempts the one currently in service and starts sending the new packet.
 On the other hand, in the M/M/1/1 with preemption in waiting policy, the system has a buffer of size 1 and if the generated update finds the system busy, it replaces any waiting update in the buffer.
-In \cite{HuangModiano2015ISIT}, the authors also consider multiple sources transmitting through a single queue but in this case they assume a generally distributed service time.
+In \cite{HuangModiano2015ISIT}, Huang et al. also consider multiple sources transmitting through a single queue but in this case they assume a generally distributed service time.
 Moreover, they study two scenarios: all sources transmit according to an M/G/1 FCFS policy or all sources transmit according to an M/G/1/1 with blocking policy.
 For each one of these policies, the authors give the expression of the average peak age of each source.
 In \cite{NajmTelatar2018}, Najm et al. also consider multiple sources sending through one queue.
 However, the authors derive the closed-form expressions of the average age and average peak age when assuming an M/G/1/1 with preemption, with the service time having a generic distribution.
 In their analysis, Najm et al. reintroduce the detour flow graph technique which we will use extensively in this paper.